rolandtoth/AdminOnSteroids/README.md

 *Module-related tweaks*

 - **Compact module list**: remove table headers (except the first) and category titles from the module list page.
-Items are still sortable by clicking on the table header.
+Items remain sortable by clicking on the table header.
+Module settings icons are placed after module titles, and install/delete buttons are placed to the far right.
 - **Load module info fields collapsed**: when entering a module page in the admin the info field may occupy much of the screen.
 Checking this tweak will load them collapsed so more of their configuration fields will be visible.